steveculshaw/brindlewoodbay/README.md

 * **Void:** [MRBC] A series of glyphs carved in the trees, pointing to a location
 * **Void:** [?]
 A trio of beautiful, stylish women wearing the exact same outfit, sipping tea.
 They look up at you and speak in unison: "Embrace the Void" (this was a vision/dream)
 * **Void:** [MLDTS] *[Hint]* Milcah has a dream of a sigil, similar to one seen recently on a tree, except this one is on a rock and underground
+* **Void:** [MLDTS] On the desk is a photo, which seems to have a group of chanting cultists, in a circle of torches, with a struggling figure in their midst"